UH-CI/agave_workshop_20180419/index.md

 This workshop focuses specifically on the introducing the Agave platform, Cyverse and R Agave tools that can enable compute, data management and analysis on distributed resources.

--- We will NOT be teaching R skills in this workshop, --
+-- We will NOT be teaching R skills in this workshop, this interactive primer is about 2 hours (http://tryr.codeschool.com/)--

 ## Takeaways: